 What we're doing

-- Server virtualisation reduces the amount of physical server hardware used
+- Server visualisation reduces the amount of physical server hardware used.

 - In our world-class Green Data Centre the mechanical, lighting, electrical and computer systems are designed for maximum energy efficiency and minimum environmental impact.
 The focus is on sustainability, reduced operational costs, reduced carbon footprint and return on investment.